 Hotel Vermont: Local Luxurious Lodging

 They have also captured the essence of community which is at the very core of a Vermonter’s life.
 Not only have they managed to use locally sourced products in all aspects of the hotel, but they have created spaces that beg for people to gather in a common way.
-There are oversize ottomans in the lobby, a community table at Juniper, and a fire pit to gather round on the deck.
+There are oversize ottomans in the lobby, a community table at Juniper, and a fire pit to gather around on the deck.

 Families will enjoy accommodation choices like king rooms with a twin trundle bed, a queen/double or a spacious one bedroom suite like the one we stayed in.
 There is ample room for our family of four.
 The 700 square foot space has a king platform bed, large living room (separated from the bedroom with sliding doors) a Queen sleeper sofa, a kitchenette with wet bar, microwave, refrigerator, and two huge LED TVs.
 There was plenty of space to add a roll-a-way as well.
 The beds are topped with the coziest Vermont patchwork flannel blanket from Johnson Woolen Mills.
 There is a guest pantry located on each floor.
 There you will find complimentary coffee, tea, and other refreshments that made by local Vermont producers.